A. Definitions specific to surface water withdrawals are in 9VAC25-210-300.

 "Creation" means the establishment of a wetland or other aquatic resource where one did not formerly exist.

 "Cross-sectional drawing" means a scaled graph or plot that represents the plane made by cutting across an object at right angles to its length.
-Objects may include, but are not limited to, a surface water body or a portion of it, a man-made channel, an above-ground structure, a below-ground structure, a geographical feature, or the ground surface itself.
+Objects may include a surface water body or a portion of it, a man-made channel, an above-ground structure, a below-ground structure, a geographical feature, or the ground surface itself.

 "Department" or "DEQ" means the Department of Environmental Quality.